 At the end of the guarantee period, the maintenance of the crossing goes back to us but, at all times, the crossing remains part of the public highway.

-This option is currently unavailable until September 2013.
 We can give you a quote (this is valid for six weeks) to construct the vehicle crossing.

 For all enquiries about applying for permission to construct a vehicle crossing contact Streetpride.